mattpolzin/OpenAPIKit/documentation/validation.md

 )
 ```

-Notice that when using the closure we are operating on the whole context and we drill into the `subject` which is the part of the context implicitly used by the previous KeyPath syntax.
+Notice that when using the closure we are operating on the whole context and we drill into the `subject` which is the part of the context implicitly used by the Subject KeyPath syntax.

 We could assert that all server arrays in the document have more than 1 element
 ```swift